arteys/MSLASpheroidStamp/README.md

 1. Melt the agar/agarose solution, preferably bring to a boil
 2. Using a paster pipette, transfer the gel to the silicone moulds, spreading it gently over the surface, large bubbles can be sucked up with the pipette
 3. If you use a silicone mould with a small size of micropins (300 um), air bubbles often get stuck on them, which spoil the agarose mould.
 To get rid of them mould should be ‘ironed’ for example with a 10-200 tip (Watch the video below).
-4. agarose hardens for 10-20 minutes, after which the mould can be carefully removed from the mould and transferred to a plate cell 6-well plate cell or a suitable dish.
+4. Agarose hardens for 10-20 minutes, after which the mould can be carefully removed from the mould and transferred to a plate cell 6-well plate cell or a suitable dish.
 5. Agarose moulds are ready for cell seeding